 The upstream-downstream metaphor helps public health practitioners to choose cost-effective public health interventions.
-This post curate peer-reviewed articles of which the main focus is the upstream-downstream” metaphor.
+This post curates a set of peer-reviewed articles that deal with the upstream-downstream” metaphor.

 1. The upstream versus downstream metaphor to reduce health inequalities

-In this article Naoimh, E. McMahon reviews literature published until June 2020 to find out how the upstream-downstream metaphor has helped us to frame action to reduce health inequalities.
+In this article, Naoimh, E. McMahon reviews published literature until June 2020 to find how the upstream-downstream metaphor has helped us frame action to reduce health inequalities.

 - Critique the “downstream problem framing”